How to Design Minimum Viable Product? [Cost Spreadsheet]

 Now comes the UX part.
 To cater your customers with the best user experience, you need to understand the picture that is going on in their minds.

-The way a user will navigate in an app when visualized on paper is known as a mindmap.
+The way a user will navigate in an MVP when visualized on paper is known as a mindmap.
 You need to create this mind map in all possible ways.

-This is to ensure that your customer does not feel frustrated while navigating your app.
+This is to ensure that your customer does not feel frustrated while navigating your application.
 Moreover, it also helps you reduce the complexity by optimizing the connectivity between app entities.

 Usually, we start with creating a comprehensive mind map of the MVP application design.

-Once we have all the relevant feedback regarding the initial minimum viable product design, we create final prototypes of the app that have clickable links and icons.
+Once we have all the relevant feedback regarding the initial minimum viable product design, we create final prototypes of the minimum viable product that have clickable links and icons.

 Step 3.
 Design of User Interface